Skip to main content

 • No eval: / expr:.
 Outcome handling uses spec.policy.rules with when.

-• Storage backends: NATS KV, NATS Object Store, Google Cloud Storage, Postgres.
+• Storage backends: NATS KV, S3-compatible object storage, Google Cloud Storage, Postgres.

 See also: